 "On background" is generally understood to mean the information given can be used, provided it is attributed to a generic source.
-"A senior administration official called the election flawed."
+"A senior administration official said on background that the election was flawed."

 DEEP BACKGROUND

 Information obtained on "deep background" is normally provided with the understanding that it will not be sourced directly in any way.
 Acceptable wording might be, "It was learned that the delegates agreed to a second meeting on Tuesday."